10 Trello tips and hacks to power up your project management skills

 • Tracking the time spent on Trello projects helps with accountability and clarity (especially during remote and hybrid work times)

-• DeskTime’s cost calculation combined with tracking project time significantly eases project cost calculation and billing
+• DeskTime’s cost calculation, combined with project time tracking, significantly simplifies project cost estimation.

 Final remarks on Trello tips and tricks